ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 Your task here is to implement aggregation so it satisfies the spec as described in the `openapi.yml` specification for `POST /api/v2/search`.
 You will want to test that your implementation works as specified.
 Hint: there is one specific method you will need to implement!

-## Reflection
+## Design Analysis

-Submit a reflection on PrairieLearn by answering the following questions:
+Answer the following questions on PrairieLearn in [DELIV1 Design Analsyis](https://us.prairielearn.com/pl/course_instance/231184/assessment/2728754) before the deadline:

 **1. How did you represent "no campus"?** When a building has no campus set, does your response omit the key, send it as `null`, or something else?
 What is the behaviour of a PUT request when it modifies a building with a campus but the request omits `campus`?
 Say what you chose and why, and how it affected the other features of Request 1.